 Confirmed Positive Cases (PYTHSD, Maricopa County, Phoenix Indian Medical Center) - 783

 Confirmed Deaths – 18

-Recovered Cases (2 negative tests and/or no symptoms for 72 hours after 14-day quarantine and/or 8 weeks' time since diagnosis) - unknown
+Recovered Cases (1 negative test and/or no symptoms for 72 hours after 14-day quarantine and/or 8 weeks' time since diagnosis) - unknown

 The Tucson-area data contains results from tests completed by the Pascua Yaqui Tribe Health Services Division.
 If Community members have chosen to test at facilities other than those run by the Pascua Yaqui Tribe Health Services Division, those results are not reflected here.